 We’re helping make DC binges and other events more fun by giving you a quick list of how to watch the DC movies in order, depending on your preference.
 Given the nature of the DC heroes and when certain movies were greenlit, chronological order is wildly different from the order in which the titles were released.
 We’re going to tackle chronological order first for those who care the most about the overall storyline — and then we’ll dive into the release order for those who want to mimic an in-the-theater experience through the years as closely as possible.
-Finally, we’ll give you a look at what’s coming from the DCEU, from this spring’s The Batman and The Flash to Dwayne “The Rock” Johnson’s upcoming DC debut in the Shazam! spin-off/sequel, Black Adam.
+Finally, we’ll give you a look at what’s coming from the DCEU, from The Batman and The Flash to Dwayne “The Rock” Johnson’s upcoming DC debut in the Shazam! spinoff-sequel Black Adam.

 When you have main characters that are essentially immortal, come from other planets, or have trouble remembering what day it is, then timelines can get a little tricky.
 This list is for those who prefer to watch things as they unfold from past to present, moving through time in a logical way (well, as logical as we can get it).

 Storylines and personalities clash in this sequel that sees Batman (Ben Affleck) following a dark path that makes him wary of Superman’s (Cavill) power, while Lex Luthor (Jesse Eisenberg) plots to turn the world against Superman.
-These plans birth a monstrosity that can only be taken down when the two heros stop fighting and help each other … but the victory costs the life of Superman.
+These plans birth a monstrosity that can only be taken down when the two heroes stop fighting and help each other … but the victory costs the life of Superman.
 Dawn of Justice serves as a sequel to Superman’s story, along with the introduction of a DCEU Batman and eventually Wonder Woman (Gadot), who finally shows up in the “present day.”

 Intelligence officer Amanda Waller (Viola Davis) puts together a team of expendable (and dangerous) criminals to battle an ancient magical threat.
-The team, including members like Harley Quinn (Margot Robbie), Killer Croc (Adewale Akinnuoye-Agbaje), and Deadshot (Will Smith), battle evil forces, face off against The Joker (Jared Leto) — and get in lots of trouble.
-The threat is eventually sealed away with only a few of the squad left alive.
-Based on the references to other events, this particular Suicide Squad is put together some time after Dawn of Justice but before the gang gets together in Justice League.
+The team, including members like Harley Quinn (Margot Robbie), Killer Croc (Adewale Akinnuoye-Agbaje), and Deadshot (Will Smith), battle evil forces, face off against The Joker (Jared Leto), and get in lots of trouble.
+The threat is eventually sealed away, with only a few of the squad left alive.
+Based on the references to other events, this particular Suicide Squad is put together sometime after Dawn of Justice but before the gang gets together in Justice League.

 This option is for viewers who prefer to watch the movies in the order that they hit theaters.
 For some, this feels like a more authentic experience and can help more clearly explain the difference in tone or style as the movies progress — as well as any small retcons that may otherwise be confusing.
-Here’s how to watch.
+Here’s how to watch: